Everstalk/Code_Clan/README.md

 # Code_Clan
-A social network web app for bloggers.
-(Not completed)
+# A social network web app for bloggers.
+(Not completed).
 --------------------------------------
 Code_Clan was initially a treehouse social network web app project which I decided to pivot into an app geared towards linking bloggers.
 ----